Thotaiah16/Hotel-Mnagement-System-/README.md

 # Hotel Management System

+**A Comprehensive Two-Part Solution for Modern Hotel Operations**

-Welcome to the Hotel Management System — a robust, enterprise-grade solution designed to revolutionize hotel operations through dual applications: a powerful Desktop Manager for staff and a dynamic Spring Boot Web Application for customers, both unified by a centralized MySQL database ensuring real-time data consistency across all business operations.[1]
+Welcome to the Hotel Management System — a robust, enterprise-grade solution designed to revolutionize hotel operations through dual applications: a powerful Desktop Manager for staff and a dynamic Spring Boot Web Application for customers, both unified by a centralized MySQL database ensuring real-time data consistency across all business operations.

 ## 🏨 Desktop Manager Application
 **Professional Hotel Staff Operations Platform**